 When they do so the custom actions will appear below the notification content.
 And some of these actions, as you can see can be text input actions so the user can quickly reply to a message.
 Now on watchOS, same thing, the custom actions, appear below the notification content, and some of these actions can also be text input actions.
 And on the watchOS, you have the opportunity to provide some suggestions that the user is likely to choose for your text input action.

 Now for more information about notifications on watchOS you can attend the Quick Interaction Techniques for watchOS Session later today.
 So now that we've talked about what the custom actions look like.
 Let's first talk about how you can register your custom actions and then present them to the user.
 So for registration, the first thing you will need to do is to create an action object.

 You give it a unique identifier, as well as a title.

 The title will appear on the customizable buttons that we previously saw.
 Action will be by default background action, but you can also provide some option such as if you want it to be a foreground action.
 Now, all your actions they need to be associated with categories.

 The category requires a unique identifier.

+There are also some options that you can provide for the category.
 We will talk about one of them in a few moments.